back to the MAIN INDEX

 17th century madonnella by Palazzo Ricci

-These fountains were inspired by typical features of the rione: the one on the right is the Fountain of the Cannon-balls, for Borgo district, next to Sant'Angelo Castle, while the shape of the one above recalls Monti's three hills.
+The picture on the right shows the Fountain of the Cannon-balls, for Borgo district, next to Sant'Angelo Castle, while the shape of the one on the left recalls Monti's three hills.
 Others are described among the pages of this section.

 the small Fountain of the Cannon-balls

-only scanned images featuring paintings, drawings, etchings, etc. are public domain
+only images featuring old drawings, paintings, etchings, vintage photographs and any picture taken from Wikimedia Commons are in the public domain